Drink Up, It’s Dry Jan!

 Dry January is a fun way to thrive and cut booze out of your diet by not drinking alcohol for the entire month.

-Taking a break from alcohol for the entire month of January can help you reevaluate your relationship with alcohol, as well as provide some major health benefits.
+Taking a break from alcohol for the entire month of January can help you reevaluate your relationship with alcohol, as well as provide some major benefits.
 It’s also a great way to set yourself up for success throughout the rest of the year.

 Athletic Brewing ambassador Brighten LeBeau participated in Dry January last year.